hashicorp/vagrant/docs/host_only_networking.md

 ## Assigning an IP

-Assigning an IP to a virtual machine using Vagrant is simple enough, using a single function within the Vagrantfile:
+Assigning an IP to a virtual machine using Vagrant is simple enough, using a single configuration directive within the Vagrantfile:

 {% highlight ruby %}
 Vagrant::Config.run do |config|
-  config.vm.network("33.33.33.10")
+  config.vm.network :hostonly, "33.33.33.10"
 end
 {% endhighlight %}